dungnguyenn1987/testing-knowledge/README.md

 - Business impact: Consider the business impact when assigning tasks.
 Features that directly affect user experience or revenue (e.g., payment features, account management) should be prioritized and assigned to testers who understand their significance.

 3. Assign Tasks Based on Skill Sets
+- Based on volunteer spirit
 - Leverage specialized expertise: Assign tasks according to the tester’s skill set and experience.
+  - Experience on some functionalities
   - Manual Testing: Assign testers who are detail-oriented and skilled at exploratory and usability testing.
   - Automated Testing: Assign tasks for writing automation scripts to testers with experience in frameworks like Selenium, JUnit, or TestNG.
   - Performance and Security Testing: Assign these tasks to testers with specialized knowledge in tools like JMeter, LoadRunner, or penetration testing tools.